tmaybe/After-Effects-Export-Scripts/README.md

 _FUTURE PLANS_

-1. Limit data export to the bounds of the layer rather than the composition.
-2. Handle multiple layers with animated masks in a single composition.
+1. Handle multiple layers with animated masks in a single composition.
-3. Export to useful formats.
+2. Export to useful formats.
-4. Optionally export additional data about vertices for less angular shapes (inTangents, outTangents, closed)
+3. Optionally export additional data about vertices for less angular shapes (inTangents, outTangents, closed)